Jensen’s manages five tennis centres for the City of Sydney under the brand name City Community Tennis.

 After WWII there was huge feeling of euphoria and people wanted to enjoy themselves so they flocked to play tennis and joined Eddie’s Social Club.
 Eddie was by then a well-known local personality with his own radio program on tennis, coaching at many of the major GPS schools and being featured regularly in social columns and magazines.

-Eddie retired in 1975 and it was not untill 1986 that Jensen’s Tennis College began again at the Woodcock Tennis & Swim Club in Varna St, Waverly by his two sons, Patrick and Anthony Jensen.
+Eddie retired in 1975 and in 1986 Jensen’s Tennis College began again at the Woodcock Tennis & Swim Club in Varna St, Waverley led by his two sons, Patrick and Anthony Jensen.

-In 1988 Anthony and Patrick relocated Jensen’s Tennis to its present location in Prince Alfred Park, Surry Hills where it is still a family-run small business currently managing 5 tennis centres for the City of Sydney under the name City Community Tennis.
+In 1988 Anthony and Patrick relocated Jensen’s Tennis to its present location in Prince Alfred Park, Surry Hills.